mathiasmoor/ThinkPad_T430_High_Sierra/README.md

 <b>1. step - Create Bootable USB with High Sierra installator.</b> I think, the best choice for  creating USB installator is Olarila image from this links: https://drive.google.com/file/d/1XIeW2LCRZPSNq3_RiTvefAGIT_2fGfaW/view?usp=sharing
 or if you have existing MAC OS system, you can create USB with original AppStore version of High Sierra with latest version of Clover EFI.

+<b>WARNING ! ! ! - For bootable USB don't use USB 3.x versions.
+If you will use USB 3.0 your  installation will be corupted in boot process.
+Support only for 2.x and  1.x versions of USB.
+Or you can looking for some guide to run installation from USB 3.0 on your T430.</b>

 <hr>

 <b>2. step - Installation MAC OS</b> - Boot installation from created USB stick, and format your SSD / HDD  as MAC OS Extended (Journaled)- [HSF] with scheme GUID Partition Map.